emma-jadeDM/PhD/Notes/Presentations/PhD_Defenses/2025_07_02_Capucine_Nghiem_PhD_Defense.md

 -> in industrial design there's already a bit of a style going on... sketches of participants were diff..

-£ we can see that ppl have developped specific styles/types of sketching. do u think it's bc they had intrinsinc constraints in their materials? and then we mimic that on a computer, but there are other constraints in computers?
+£ we can see that ppl have developped specific styles/types of sketching. do u think it's bc they had intrinsinc constraints in their materials (e.g. paper)? and then we mimic that on a computer, but there are other constraints in computers?

+£ a tool for only one skill? users mastering the skill before mastering the tool? a limited use case?

+£ speech control to dimonish shifts of control (btwn using pen/stop play video)

+£ integrating feedback?